hodanov/django-girls-tutorial/README.md

-# Development environment for django project using Docker compose.
+# My django girls tutorial training.

-This is the simple tool.
-You can build development environment for Django using these dockerfiles.
+This is my django girls tutorial training.

-A container of Python-image installed Django and a container of PostgreSQL are created.
+The environment was built on docker.

 ## Requirements